 Shift work

-Shift workers work in roles that need to be done outside of what are considered ordinary business hours, sometimes for longer periods of time than other types of work—often around the clock.
+Shift workers work in roles that need to be done outside of what are considered ordinary business hours, sometimes for longer periods of time than other types of employment —often around the clock.
 This means that shifts often fall at inconvenient times.

 Shift workers are usually permanent employees.
 If you are a permanent shift worker, you are entitled to all of the minimum standards laid out in the National Employment Standards—plus those in the award or agreement that covers your workplace.